Graham warns Trump of 'Holy Hell to pay' if he fires Sessions

 Sen. Lindsey Graham, R-S.C., one of the many GOP lawmakers furious over Trump’s escalating attacks on Sessions, let the president know in no uncertain terms that cutting the former Alabama senator loose from his Cabinet would be met with repercussions.

-"If you believe Jeff Sessions should be fired, use the power you have an accept the consequences," Graham warned.
+"If you believe Jeff Sessions should be fired, use the power you have and accept the consequences," Graham warned.

 Sessions, a loyal Trump supporter who was the first senator to endorse the then-candidate during the GOP primary, has found himself the target of unrelenting public attacks from the president over his decision to recuse himself from the investigation into Russian meddling in last year’s election.